 Although plastic pollution wasn’t making news headlines decades ago, the research did continue, and leading scholars published several important early findings.
 Early research suggests that scientists were particularly concerned about the persistent and resilient chemical structure of plastics.
 Because they do not readily break down, plastics pose a unique threat to coastal communities, humans, and marine life that persists and accumulates over generations.
-Possible consequences were unclear, but scientists did also recognize that plastics could absorb and leach out toxic chemicals – amplifying the possible damages far beyond the already complicated mix of chemicals in different plastic polymers.
+Material consequences of marine debris were unclear, but scientists did recognize that plastics could absorb and leach out toxic chemicals – amplifying possible damages far beyond the already complicated mix of different plastic polymers.

 Meanwhile, top manufacturers within the petrochemical industry heavily marketed the utility of single-use items without acknowledging the proven and possible harms that their production, use, and disposal would cause.
 See, for example, Rebecca Altman’s story on “how plastic bags came to rule our lives.”

-Low-income and racial and ethnic minority communities in the Global North and vulnerable populations throughout the Global South were among the first forced to deal with the real consequences of the single-use plastics boom.
-Plastics are noxious at every stage of their life cycle: from the air, water, and land pollution created throughout production to the economic, public health, and safety consequences of mismanaged plastic wastage.
+Low-income and racial and ethnic minority communities in the Global North and historically oppressed populations throughout the Global South were among the first forced to deal with the real consequences of the single-use plastics boom.
+Plastics are noxious at every stage of their life cycle: from the air, water, and land pollution created throughout production to the economic, public health, and safety consequences of mismanaged plastic waste.

-As plastics became more convenient and single-use consumerism was assimilated into mainstream culture, the demand for plastics wasn’t the only factor on the rise.
+As plastics became more convenient and single-use consumerism was assimilated into mainstream culture, demand for new plastics wasn’t the only factor on the rise.
 Plastic waste has consistently been accumulating at a rate that exceeds the capacity of global waste management infrastructure.
 Industrialized countries producing the greatest share of plastic and single-use waste funnel their garbage into developing countries that lack the necessary capacity to process and manage all the waste that comes from the developed world.